 Focus areas include:

 - U.S. Energy and Employment Report – The U.S. Energy and Employment Report (USEER) provides a comprehensive overview of the energy labor market.
 The USEER offers unique insights into the individuals who meet the nation’s energy needs, identifies important trends and skillsets for the 21st century energy workforce, and provides data on employment trends in five major energy sectors — Electric Power Generation; Transmission, Distribution, and Storage; Fuels; Energy Efficiency; and Motor Vehicles.

-- DOE Labor Working Group – The DOE Labor Working Group is a forum for DOE and labor unions to engage on key energy topics.
+- DOE Labor Working Group – The DOE Labor Working Group is an informal forum for DOE, labor unions, and other workforce organizations to engage on key energy topics.